kstenerud/concise-encoding/cte-specification.md

 #### Metadata Map

-The object that the metadata map refers to should follow it after a space, or possibly on a separate line if it's not breaking up a key-value pair.
+The object that the metadata map refers to should follow it after a space.
 ```
 {
     (x=y) a = b